 The debate between Discord and Skype for gaming use has been a long and difficult one.
-Both platforms are free to use (to start), come with a host of benefits and features, and are used by gamers everywhere.
+Both platforms are free to use, come with a host of benefits and features, and are used by gamers everywhere.

 Discord also offers a slightly-upgraded screen sharing feature that Skype does not.
-While both applications have the capability of sharing screens, Discord will let you share just a part of it if you want instead of the whole thing.
+While both applications have the capability of sharing screens, Discord will let you share just a part of it if you want, instead of the whole thing.
 This means that you can block out chat messages when sharing a screen while gaming, for example.
 It’s a popular feature among gamers, and while neither platform offers native screen recording, third-party apps exist for both for that purpose.

-Skype was created to be a calling platform, not a gaming platform.
-While it was used as such for a long time due to a distinct lack of other free options, it was never geared towards gamers like Discord is.
+Skype was initially created to be a calling platform, not a gaming platform.
+While it was used as such for a long time due to the distinct lack of other free options, it was never geared towards gamers like Discord is.

 In our opinion, this lack of servers is Skype’s downfall when compared with Discord.
 It’s just one of the many upgrades that Discord gains from being designed for gamers.